Last Battle of Britain fighter pilot ace dies aged 101

 The group are remembered as The Few, after a speech by prime minister Winston Churchill, who said of their sacrifices: “Never in the field of human conflict was so much owed by so many to so few.”

-W/Cdr Farnes died peacefully at his home in Hampshire on Tuesday morning, aged 101, the Battle of Britain Memorial Trust said.
+W/Cdr Farnes, from near Chichester in West Sussex, died peacefully at his home on Tuesday morning, aged 101, the Battle of Britain Memorial Trust said.

 The trust said he was the last member of The Few who was fit enough to be able to attend the aerial conflict’s memorial day last year.